 This command applies to ESM in distributed mode.
 It allows you to setup message bus services in a distributed correlation environment.
-This command is described in the topic "Configuring Services in a Distributed Correlation Cluster" on page 60, "Configuring a Message Bus Control and Message Bus Data".
+This command is described in the topic Configuring Services in a Distributed Correlation Cluster.

 monitor

 This command is used with the Network Management Systems.